DescriptionPrices & Registration

 - Customs agents/brokers

-All candidates will be given three attempts to successfully complete the exam at the end of the course.
+All candidates will be given one attempt to successfully complete the exam at the end of the course.
 An IATA Certificate of Completion is awarded to participants obtaining a grade of 80% or higher.

 Graduates of this course can apply for the Harvard ManageMentor (HMM) distance learning program at a special graduate price.

 Improve your language skills through our joint programs with Rosetta Stone®, Berlitz® and other specialized language programs.
 More